Study of the $B^-\to K^-\eta\eta_c$ decay due to the $D\bar{D}$ bound state: Introduction

-As is well known, the three-body weak decays of the $B$ mesons involve more complicated dynamics than the two-body decays and can, therefore, provide a wealth of information about the meson-meson interactions and hadron resonances~\cite{Xing:2022uqu,Duan:2023qsg,Lyu:2023jos} (see \textit{e.g.} Ref.~\cite{Bediaga:2020qxg} for a recent review).
-For instance, the $B \to K + X/Y/Z$ decay is an ideal process to produce the charmoniumlike hadronic molecular states~\cite{Wang:2021aql,Wang:2017mrt,Dai:2018nmw,Zhang:2020rqr,Chen:2021erj}, and many exotic states have been observed experimentally through the $B$-meson weak decays during the past few years, such as $Z_{cs}(4000)$ and $Z_{cs}(4220)$ ~\cite{LHCb:2021uow}, $X(4140)$~\cite{CDF:2009jgo, D0:2013jvp} in $B^+ \to J/\psi \phi K^+$, as well as $X_0(2900)$ and $X_1(2900)$ in $B^+ \to D^+ D^- K^+$ decay~\cite{LHCb:2020bls,LHCb:2020pxc}.
+As is well known, the three-body weak decays of the $B$ mesons involve much more complicated dynamics than do the two-body decays and can, therefore, provide a wealth of information about the meson-meson interactions and the hadron resonances~\cite{Xing:2022uqu,Duan:2023qsg,Lyu:2023jos,Han:2023teq,Huang:2022zsy} (see \textit{e.g.}, Ref.~\cite{Bediaga:2020qxg} for a recent review).
+For instance, the $B \to K + X/Y/Z$ decay is an ideal process to produce the charmonium-like hadronic molecular states~\cite{Wang:2021aql,Wang:2017mrt,Dai:2018nmw,Zhang:2020rqr,Chen:2021erj}, and many exotic states have been observed experimentally through the $B$-meson weak decays during the past few years, such as $Z_{cs}(4000)$, $Z_{cs}(4220)$~\cite{LHCb:2021uow} and $X(4140)$~\cite{CDF:2009jgo,D0:2013jvp} in $B^+ \to J/\psi \phi K^+$, as well as $X_0(2900)$ and $X_1(2900)$ in $B^+ \to D^+ D^- K^+$ decay~\cite{LHCb:2020bls,LHCb:2020pxc}.
 In this paper, we propose to search for the $D \bar{D}$ bound state $X(3700)$ in the $B^- \to K^- \eta \eta_c$ decay.
-It is worth mentioning that the Belle Collaboration has already searched for the process in 2015 based on $772\times10^6$ $B\bar{B}$ pairs collected at the $\Upsilon(4S)$ resonance~\cite{Belle:2015yoa}, and no significant signal of the $D \bar{D}$ bound state was observed due to insufficient statistics.
-However, the Belle II Collaboration will accumulate about $50$ times the Belle data set~\cite{Belle-II:2018jsg, Bhardwaj:2018ffc}, and is expected to make the further precise measurements of the $B^- \to K^- \eta \eta_c$ decay, which will shed more light on the existence of the $D \bar{D}$ bound state in this process.
-In addition, the authors of Ref.~\cite{Xie:2022lyw} have suggested to search for the $D \bar{D}$ bound state in the $\eta\eta_c $ mass distribution of the $B^+ \to K^+ \eta \eta_c$ decay, and predicted a branching ratio of $\mathcal{B}(B^+ \to ( X_{q \bar{q}} \to \eta_c \eta ) K^+ )= ( 0.9 \sim 6.7) \times 10^{-4}$.
+It is worth mentioning that the Belle Collaboration has already searched for the process in 2015 based on $772\times10^6$ $B\bar{B}$ pairs collected at the $\Upsilon(4S)$ resonance~\cite{Belle:2015yoa}, but no significant signal of the $D \bar{D}$ bound state was observed due to insufficient statistics.
+However, the Belle II Collaboration will accumulate about $50$ times the Belle dataset~\cite{Belle-II:2018jsg,Bhardwaj:2018ffc}, and is expected to make further precise measurements of the $B^- \to K^- \eta \eta_c$ decay, which will shed more light on the existence of the $D \bar{D}$ bound state in this process.
+In addition, the authors of Ref.~\cite{Xie:2022lyw} have suggested to search for the $D \bar{D}$ bound state in the $\eta\eta_c $ mass distribution of the $B^+ \to K^+ \eta \eta_c$ decay, and predicted the branching ratio of $\mathcal{B}(B^+ \to X_{q \bar{q}}(\to \eta_c \eta) K^+)= ( 0.9 \sim 6.7) \times 10^{-4}$.